railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 The procurement method determines how the product will be replenished:

 * :guilabel:`Make to Stock`: your customers are supplied from available stock.
-You procure a set quantity of each product when its stock is too low (according to minimum stock rules).
+If the quantities in stock are too low to fulfil the order, a Purchase Order (according the minimum stock rules) will be generated in order to get the products required.
 Example: a classic distributor.

-* :guilabel:`Make to Order`: when a customer order is confirmed, you then procure or manufacture the products for this order.
+* :guilabel:`Make to Order`: when a customer order is confirmed, you procure or manufacture the products for this order.
 A customer order 'Make to Order' will not modify stock in the medium term because you restock with the exact amount that was ordered.
 Example: computers from a large supplier assembled on demand.